Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer

-To generate label embedding and conduct knowledge distillation on vision encoder, we select the pre-trained CLIP\footnote{https://github.com/openai/CLIP} with ViT-B/16 image encoder as our VLP model.
+To generate label embedding and conduct knowledge distillation on vision encoder, we select the pre-trained CLIP with ViT-B/16 image encoder as our VLP model.
 Patch projection of ViT-B/16 yields $14 \times 14=196$ patches for an image with a resolution of $224 \times 224$.
 The $k$ for \textit{top}-$k$ pooling is set to 18, and the weight of knowledge distillation $\lambda$ is set to 1.
 In the first stage, we use AdamW optimizer with base learning rate of $0.001$ and weight decay of $0.005$.
 We adjust base learning rate of the AdamW optimizer to $0.00003$ during the second stage for fine-tuning the context embedding.
-On NUS-WIDE, we train the model for 20 epochs with the mini-batch of 128 and 10 epochs with the mini-batch of 16 in the first and second stage respectively.
+On NUS-WIDE, we train the model for 20 epochs with the mini-batch of 128 and 10 epochs with the mini-batch of 16 in the first and second stage, respectively.
 Considering the large scale of Open Images, the model is trained for 4 epochs and 2 epochs in each stage with the same batch size as above.